 Because Facebook displays an individual’s full name, this limits the probability of someone posting fake reviews for malicious reasons.
-In the cases where this does happen, the easiest way to counteract this type of review is to double check if that individual is actually a client at your business.
-If they are, then you can proceed to deescalate the situation as you would normally.
+In cases where this does happen, the easiest way to counteract it is to double check if that individual is actually a client at your business.
+If they are, you can proceed to deescalate the situation as you would normally.
 If you are unable to find them in your database, the best way to handle the situation is to mention that you were unable to find their information, and if they have any further issues they can contact you directly via phone.

-Yelp is one of the first steps that a consumer takes before trying a new establishment.
-This makes it an extremely strong tool for small business owners to take advantage of and to harness all of those individuals early on in their search for a new pet care business.
+Yelp is one of the first resources a consumer refers to before trying a new establishment.
+This makes it a strong tool for small business owners to take advantage of and to harness all of those individuals early on in their search for a new pet care business.

 Yelp’s free features allow you to comment and respond to comments and reviews, in addition to monitoring your business traffic via the analytics page.
-This is a good way to see the demographics of the people who are searching for your business, which in turn can help hone your marketing strategy by focusing on a specific segment of your audience.
+This is a good way to see the demographics of the people who are searching for your business, which can help target specific segments of your audience.
 For example, Yelp can identify the users on your page by age, gender, and location.
-For example, if you see that women between the ages of 35 and 50 are visiting your page, you can use this information for other things, such as Facebook advertising.
+For example, if you see that women between the ages of 35 and 50 are visiting your page, you can use this information for selecting audiences for other platforms, such as Facebook advertising.

-If you’re looking to increase your organic SEO, listing your business on Google is an absolute necessity.
+If you’re looking to increase your organic SEO (search engine optimization), listing your business on Google is an absolute necessity.
 Google rewards the businesses who have higher star ratings with a higher search ranking.

 Because Google’s ratings are directly tied with your search ranking in Google, it makes receiving positive reviews that much more important.
 Consider customer behavior when creating your strategy: what is the first thing that someone does when they look for information on the internet?
 Usually, the answer is “Google it.”
 We suggest leaning into this strategy as much as possible.